-This piece was sponsored by Pathways for Promise in partnership with the Ethical Writers Coalition.
+This piece was sponsored by Pathways for Promise in partnership with the Ethical Writers & Creatives.

 Three months ago, I had a lofty idea to bring Fashion Revolution Day to Austin.
 So, I started cutting my teeth on localizing the national concept.
 I’m lucky to have two great partners who really understand the ethical, sustainable and fair trade fashion scene here.
 Through our collective effort, we’re planning an entire month of ‘feature weekends’ to highlight local brands and get Austinites talking about the issues in fashion.

 Our intent is to spark thought versus encouraging shopping.
 The month will end with a main event on April 24th, where we’ll join the global movement to ask “who made my clothes.”

 If you’ve been reading my stuff for a while, the 2013 Rana Plaza Factory collapse in Bangladesh should be familiar to you.
 If it’s new, I recommend leveling up before reading the rest of this article.